Understanding the LCC Studio Pipeline

 What LCC Studio Does

 LCC Studio (Lixel CyberColor Studio) is the 3D Gaussian Splatting processing software for the XGRIDS ecosystem.
-It accepts raw scan data from the K1, L2 Pro, and PortalCam and produces photorealistic 3D models in a proprietary format optimized for visual fidelity, compact file size, and web sharing.
+It accepts raw scan data from the L2 Pro, K2, K1, and PortalCam, and produces photorealistic 3D models in proprietary and open formats optimized for visual fidelity, compact file size, and web sharing.

 The output is not a point cloud.
 It is a Gaussian Splatting model, a scene represented as millions of oriented, colored ellipsoids that collectively produce a photorealistic appearance under lighting.
 Gaussian models excel at visual quality and efficient rendering for visualization, virtual tours, and web sharing.
 They are not the correct format for dimensional measurement, BIM modeling, or GIS workflows.
 Those use cases require LixelStudio and point cloud output.

-LCC Studio supports K1, L2 Pro, and PortalCam.
-LixelStudio supports K1 and L2 Pro only.
+Device support in LCC Studio: LCC Studio supports L2 Pro, K2, K1, and PortalCam.
+LixelStudio supports L2 Pro, K2, and K1 only.
 If you are working with PortalCam data, LCC Studio is the only processing path available.
+K2 in LCC Studio is restricted to Single Model reconstruction (with Spatial Recognition supported as an Advanced Feature) and is excluded from Map Fusion, Aerial-Ground Fusion, and HD Enhancement.

 Pipeline Stages